vojin333/BreakFree/README.md

 Setting Up The Game For Development or Gameplay:

-1.You can download the game with:
+1. You can download the game with:

     git clone https://github.com/vojin333/BreakFree.git

-2.Run with Maven
+2. Run with Maven

 	Install the game with :
 		mvn clean install

 	It will automatically compile, build , and make executable jar.

-3.Run the game with:
+3. Run the game with:
 	java -jar breakfree-0.0.1-SNAPSHOT.jar

 Additionally you can import into IDE as maven project and check the source code